FrankRuiiz/Mortal_Match/README.md

 **Technologies Used**

 * HTML
-* CSS - Responsive Design (Flexbox)
+* CSS - Card Animations, Responsive Design (Flexbox)
-* JavaScript / jQuery - DOM creation/Manipulation
+* JavaScript / jQuery - Object Oriented Programming, DOM creation/Manipulation

 **What I learned**

 In this project I was able to grow my understanding of JavaScript/jQuery, and see how these technologies can be used to create elements and interact with the DOM (document object model).
 I was also able to use Flexbox, which is a great tool for this type of layout.

 **Feature to Implement**
-* Sounds for unmatched cards
+* Player Health Bar
+* Lose condition with display message
-* Improve reset/game end functionality and animation
+* Improve soundFx system
-* Convert functionality to Object Oriented Programming
+* Add dynamic Stats/health bar creation

 ![alt text](screenshots/mortal_match1.PNG "All cards face down")